Trip Slip and Fall Accidents

-However, property owners do need to be careful in keeping their property maintained and in good order.
-While there is no precise way to determine when someone else is legally responsible, cases are decided on whether the property owner acted carefully so that slipping or tripping was not likely to happen.
-There is consideration whether you were careless in not seeing or avoiding a hazardous situation.The important factors are:
+Property owners need to be careful in keeping their property in good order.
+You may not precisely determine when someone else is legally responsible.
+However, cases are decided on whether the property owner acted carefully to avoid slipping or tripping.
+There is consideration whether you were careless in not seeing or avoiding a hazardous situation.The important factors are that the owner of the premises or an employee:

-- The owner of the premises or an employee must have caused the spill, worn or torn spot, or other slippery or dangerous surface or item to be underfoot.
+- Must have caused the spill, worn or torn spot, or other slippery or dangerous surface.

-- The owner of the premises or an employee must have known of the dangerous surface but done nothing about it.
+- Knew of the dangerous surface but done nothing about it.

 Negligence often hinges on whether the defendant acted reasonably.
-In determining a property owner’s “reasonableness,” the law focuses on whether the owner makes regular and thorough efforts to keep the property safe and clean.
-Here are some initial questions you can ask to determine whether a property or business owner may be liable for your slip or trip and fall injuries:
+In determining “reasonableness,” the law asks if the owner made regular efforts to keep the property safe and clean.
+Here are some important questions:

-- If you tripped over a torn, broken, or bulging area of carpet, floor, or ground, or slipped on a wet or loose area, had the dangerous spot been there long enough that the owner should have known about it?
+- If you slipped on a wet or loose area, had the dangerous spot been there long enough that the owner should have known about it?

 - Does the property owner have a regular procedure for examining and cleaning or repairing the premises?
 If so, what proof does the owner have of this regular maintenance?

-- If there once had been a good reason for the object to be there but that reason no longer exists, could the object have been removed or covered or otherwise made safe?
+- Had there been a good reason for the object to be there but that reason no longer existed.
+Could the object have been removed or covered or otherwise made safe before the accident?

-- Was there a safer place the object could have been located, or could it have been placed in a safer manner, without much greater inconvenience or expense to the property owner or operator?
+- Was there a safer place the object could have been located?
+Could it have been placed in a safer manner, without causing the owner much greater inconvenience or expense?

 - Could a simple barrier have been created or a warning been given to prevent people from slipping or tripping?

-- Did poor or broken lighting contribute to the accident?
+- Might poor or broken lighting have contributed to the accident?

-If the answers to one or more of these questions come out in your favor, you may have a good claim for compensation.
+If the answer to one or more of these questions is in your favor, you may have a good claim.
 However, you must still think about whether your own carelessness contributed in any significant way to your accident.